 - you didn’t know the crystal meth was there or that what you possessed was a controlled substance,

 - you were a medical professional selling methamphetamines in accordance with California and federal drug laws,

 - the police discovered the drugs during an unlawful search or committed another form of police misconduct.

-- 1. What drugs does Health and Safety Code 11378 HS apply to?
+- 1. To what drugs does Health and Safety Code 11378 HS apply?

 - 2. What is the legal definition of HS 11378 possessing meth for sale?

 - 3. How can I fight charges of 11378 HS methamphetamine possession for sale?

 - 4. What are the penalties under Health and Safety Code 11378 HS?